dotnet/runtime/docs/design/features/DynamicPgo.md

 It also provides a built-in scoring mechanism (figure of merit) for a given layout that allows us to implement hill climbing or other randomized optimization approaches.

 In Midori we developed an algorithm based on an approach proposed by [Young et al](#Y93) that models block layout as a variant of a travelling salesperson problem (TSP) and then uses well-known iterative technique (3-OPT) to search for a better layout.
-It proved quite effective and I propose that we port it over to the jit.
+It proved quite effective and I propose that we port it over to the JIT.

 One complication here is that it does not take code alignment demands into account; adding that in may be a challenge.

 Profile data also naturally leads to identification of hot and cold parts of methods.
 Performance gains can be had if the method is then split into two parts that are physically separated, aka hot/cold splitting.
-We already have jit and runtime support for this in places (though mainly for prejitted code), so we propose to extend this to also cover jitted code.
+We already have JIT and runtime support for this in places (though mainly for prejitted code), so we propose to extend this to also cover jitted code.

 These gains mainly come because splitting allows the runtime to pack the hot parts of the application code into smaller numbers of cache lines and pages, reducing ICache and ITLB miss rates.
 For applications with large amounts of code these sorts of misses can often severely impact performance.

 ### Other Optimizations

-Many other current and possible future heuristic-driven optimizations in the jit can leverage profile data.
+Many other current and possible future heuristic-driven optimizations in the JIT can leverage profile data.
 We list some of them here:
 * basic block cloning
 * loop rotation (for loop -> do while loop)
 * loop cloning